marv-tech/kaggle-survey-analysis-on-Nigerians-eating-habits/README.md

 This notebook contains exploratory analysis and visualization of this analysis.

 ## Results
-The final result after proper data analysis can be found [https://medium.com/@marvischukz/have-you-been-curious-on-how-nigerians-make-eatery-choices-37d9cd1aef69](here).
+The final result after proper data analysis can be found [here](https://medium.com/@marvischukz/have-you-been-curious-on-how-nigerians-make-eatery-choices-37d9cd1aef69).

 ## Licensing, Authors, and Acknowledgements.
-Credits goes to kaggle for the data sets
+Credits goes to kaggle for the data set.